OWASP/www-project-top-10-privacy-risks/tab_acknowledgements.md

 tags: example-tag
 ---
 ## Volunteers
-The Top 10 Privacy Risk list v1.0 was developed by a team of volunteers.
+The Top 10 Privacy Risk list was developed by a team of volunteers.
 The primary contributors have been:

+### Version 2.0
+- Florian Stahl
+- Abraham Kang
+- Fernando Galves
+- Stefan Burgmair

+### Version 1.0
 - Stefan Burgmair
 - R. Jason Cronk
 - Edward Delaporte